nebulab/playbook/come-lavoriamo/meeting.md

 ## Before the meeting

 - **Be on time.** Nobody likes wasting time.
 Ensure that you have 5-10 minutes before each meeting to get organized.
-When the time comes, just ente the meeting without waiting for someone to nudge you.
+When the time comes, just enter the meeting without waiting for someone to nudge you.
 - **Come prepared.** Since each meeting must have an agenda and objectives, it should be easy to use the ten minutes of preparation time to think what you want to say.
 This practice helps you